Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 ### What is `--single-version-externally-managed`?

-`--single-version-externally-managed` ("SVEM") is a setuptools-only [argument to `setup.py install`](https://setuptools.readthedocs.io/en/latest/setuptools.html?#install-run-easy-install-or-old-style-installation).
-The primary effect of SVEM is to use distutils to perform the install instead of using setuptools' `easy_install`.
+`--single-version-externally-managed` ("SVEM") is a Setuptools-only [argument to `setup.py install`](https://setuptools.readthedocs.io/en/latest/setuptools.html?#install-run-easy-install-or-old-style-installation).
+The primary effect of SVEM is using Distutils to perform the install instead of Setuptools' `easy_install`.

 `easy_install` does a few things that we need to avoid: